 JUNIOR ADVISORY BOARD (JAB)

-JAB consists of Central Alabama's brightest and most talented young people.
-They were selected through an application process to shadow our theater professionals and receive a FREE, hands-on education through on-the-job training in the theater...You must be a Junior in High School through 25 years old to apply.
+JAB consists of Central Alabama's brightest and most talented young people who are selected through an application process to shadow our theater professionals and receive a FREE, hands-on education through on-the-job training in the theater...You must be a Junior in High School through 25 years old to apply.
 You do NOT have to be a performer, as there are MANY jobs in the Theater!
 It's FREE , so click the button below to apply!...

 Interested in Joining the JAB?
 Click to apply!